RenZekta/HF-CFD/README.md

 - **Downloads to your current folder** — no more moving a the downloaded files around drives.
 - **Background download queue** — paste a second (or third, or tenth) `cfd` + `hf download` command while the first is still running.
 Each one queues up and starts automatically once the folder is free.
 - **Per-folder queues** — downloads to different folders run in parallel; only downloads *into the same folder* wait their turn (since `hf download` can only use one `.cache` at a time).
-- **Crash recovery** — if your PC crashes or the worker window gets closed mid-download, `cfd force continue` / `cfd fc` picks up right where it left off.
+- **Crash recovery** — if your PC crashes or the worker window gets closed mid-download, `cfd continue` / `cfd c` picks up right where it left off.
 - **Self-installing** — adds itself to your PATH, cleans up any old copies, and can uninstall itself just as easily.

 ## Requirements